Sn0w3y/NEP-Inverter-Reversing/README.md

 ```

 ## Key Components
+- Note: All of the Bytes are in Little Endianness afaik.

 Serial Number: Identified by the bytes following the 0xc3, 0xc3, 0xc3, 0xc3 sequence.
 This unique identifier is specific to each inverter.

 AC Voltage: Represented by the bytes 0x00, 0x5a.
 This segment indicates the AC voltage, decoded as 230.4V (assuming the value is in millivolts).